 Born in Calgary in 1928, Harry Mitsuo Kiyooka is an accomplished painter and printmaker.
-A Professor Emeritus of Art at the University of Calgary with tenure of 27 years, Harry holds both undergraduate and masters degrees in Art and Fine Art.
+A Professor Emeritus of Art at the University of Calgary with tenure of 27 years, Harry holds both undergraduate and masters degrees in Arts and Fine Arts.
 As an artist, Harry is a generational bridge figure.
 Works from the early years of his career position him prominently within the international geometric abstraction style, while his 1980s Venezia series align him with the artists and aesthetics of the School of Paris.

 1953 – Bachelor of Education, University of Alberta